Esri/arcgis-experience-builder-sdk-resources/widgets/output-data-source-without-original-data-sources/README.md

 ## How it works

-In `setting.tsx`, save the data source JSON of the output data source to the app config using `onSettingChange`.
+In `setting.tsx`, we save the data source JSON of the output data source to the app config using `onSettingChange`.
 Please note the schema of the output data source is a constant variable.

 ```ts
 this.props.onSettingChange({